-At NRS Relief, we believe that the well-being of and the environment are deeply people interconnected.
+At NRS Relief, we believe that the well-being of people and the environment are deeply interconnected.

-We invite others to join us to raise the bar humanitarian for industry standards and forging a greener, sustainable more supply chain.
+We invite others to join us to raise the bar for humanitarian industry standards and forging a greener, more sustainable supply chain.

 Water